g-csg/g-csg.github.io/index.md

  - Better viewing on mobile!
  - **A constant state of incompleteness!**

-## Main Design Issues:
+## Main Goals:
- - [x] Should look good on mobile
+ - Should look good on mobile
- - [ ] Needs vertical space for individual product overviews
- - [ ] Can't use collapsible menus via HTML (works but renders oddly)
- - [ ] Top header (or "navigation bar") for different sections
+ - Top header (or "navigation bar") for different sections

+## Stretch Goals
- - [ ] Needs dark theme
+ - dark theme

+## Issues
+ - Can't use collapsible menus via HTML (works but renders oddly)
+ - Needs vertical space for individual product overviews

 ## Notes for Contributors
  - Make sure to 'force reload' in browser to see changes